giampaolo/psutil/docs/index.rst

      value which gets assigned to a dict key in case :class:`AccessDenied` or :class:`ZombieProcess` exception is raised when retrieving that particular process information.
+     Internally, :meth:`as_dict` uses :meth:`oneshot` context manager so there's no need you use it also.

         >>> import psutil
         >>> p = psutil.Process()